-If Brazilian shipping companies wish to obtain foreign hull insurance, they must submit information to IRB demonstrating that the foreign insurance policy is less expensive than that offered by Brazilian insurers.
-Brazilian importers must obtain cargo insurance from insurance firm's resident in Brazil, although the firms may be foreign-owned.
+Cross-border supply of insurance services is not allowed.
+The IRB may, however, authorize insurance to be bought outside Brazil if coverage is not available in the country, the risk is deemed not convenient to the national interest, or if the insurance is for vessels with Special Brazilian Registry, provided the price is lower outside Brazil.
+In order for a Brazilian shipping company to obtain foreign hull insurance, they must submit information to IRB demonstrating that the foreign insurance policy is less expensive than that offered by Brazilian insurers.
+Brazilian importers must obtain cargo insurance from insurance firms resident in Brazil, although the firms may be foreign-owned.

 Service trade opportunities in some sectors have been affected by limitations on foreign capital participation.
 Brazil's constitution precludes the expansion of foreign-owned banks until new financial sector legislation is issued.
 For practical reasons, the required legislation has not been issued, but Brazil's President has the authority to authorize new foreign participants on a case-by-case basis.
-In practice, Brazil has approved most plans by Foreign Service suppliers to enter the market or expand existing operations.
+In practice, Brazil has approved the great majority of foreign service suppliers to enter the market or expand existing operations.
 United States financial service suppliers have established significant operations in Brazil.
 As of June 2005, foreign-owned or controlled assets accounted for 27.8 percent of Brazil's total banking sector equity.